Police tortured suspect in Amazon disappearance, family says

 Freelance journalist Dom Phillips and Indigenous official Bruno Pereira were last seen on Sunday morning in the Javari Valley, Brazil’s second-largest Indigenous territory, which sits in an isolated area bordering Peru and Colombia.
 The two men were in the Sao Rafael community.
 They were returning by boat to the nearby city of Atalaia do Norte but never arrived.

 The claims of the family of fisherman Amarildo da Costa de Oliveira, also known as Pelado, were the latest development in a disappearance that has garnered international attention, a search involving several agencies and criticism of Brazilian authorities for an allegedly slow response.
-The family’s claims, made to The Associated Press, also come a day after witnesses told the AP contradicting claims about de Oliveira.
+The family’s claims, made to The Associated Press, also came a day after witnesses made contradictory allegations about de Oliveira to the AP.

 De Oliveira was arrested on Tuesday at his home in the São Gabriel riverine community, close to where the pair went missing on Sunday.
 He was initially arrested for illegal gun possession, but police have since said he was now being considered a suspect in the disappearance and was being held at a police station in Atalaia do Norte.